 Your lawyer will help you determine which damages to seek and pursue them aggressively.
-If you are up against a large bus company or school district, they are likely to mobilize their abundant resources to build their case quickly, so it is crucial that you act as soon as possible to start building your case.
+If you are up against a large bus company or school district, they are likely to mobilize their abundant resources to build their case quickly, so you must act as soon as possible to start building your case.

 What to Do After Being Injured in a Bus Accident

-If you have been hurt in a bus accident, it is vital that you take the following steps to protect yourself and your legal claim in the event that you need to file one:
+If you have been hurt in a bus accident, you must take certain steps to protect yourself and your legal claim if you need to file one:

-- Call 911 –The first action to take after any traffic accident is to call 911.
+- Call 911 – Your first step should be to call 911.
 This will summon first responders to the scene.
-This call will also prompt an official accident report to be filed.
+It will also prompt the police to file an official accident report.

-- Seek medical attention – Depending on the severity of your injuries, you may be treated at the scene of the accident or taken to the hospital for treatment.
+- Seek medical attention – Depending on the severity of your injuries, you may receive treatment at the scene of the accident or at the hospital.
 However, symptoms of trauma are not immediately evident.
 They can manifest later.
-So, it is prudent to get examined by a medical professional and get treated straight away after an accident.
-When you are seen by a doctor or clinic right after the accident, you’re helping to create a causal relationship between your injuries and the accident itself, which will be useful in your claim.
+So, getting examined by a medical professional and treated immediately after an accident is prudent.
+When you see a doctor or clinic right after the accident, you establish a causal relationship between your injuries and the accident, which will be useful in your claim.

 - Avoid making statements – Refrain from outwardly making any conclusions about the severity of your injuries or any pre-existing medical conditions you may have until you have consulted with an attorney.

-- Document everything you can – If you are able to do so, document the accident and your injuries.
-This can include pictures of the scene of the accident, names and contact information of witnesses and other passengers, and noting all the details that you can recollect about the accident.
+- Document everything – If you can, document the accident and your injuries.
+This can include pictures of the accident scene, names and contact information of witnesses and other passengers, and noting all the details you can recollect about the accident.

 - Contact a skilled bus accident lawyer – Pursuing legal action after a bus crash can be difficult.
 You will need to have a knowledgeable attorney on your side.
 Your lawyer will work to determine the cause of the accident, the parties who may be liable, and how much compensation you’re owed.

-If you or someone you love has been injured in a bus accident, the Lakewood bus accident lawyers of The Law Offices of Briggs & Briggs are ready to fight for you.
+If you or someone you love got hurt in a bus accident, the Lakewood bus accident lawyers of The Law Offices of Briggs & Briggs are ready to fight for you.
 With attorneys serving Lakewood, Tacoma, Olympia, Puyallup, Chehalis, and Bremerton, we can work with you where you are.
 Our firm has been recovering damages for personal injury victims for over sixty years.
 For more information on how we can help in your case, call us now at (253) 588-6696.